Aims and objectives

 The objectives of the ENFSI Expert DNA Working Group are to:

-- to bring together recognized (i.e ISO 17025/IEC accredited organizations in accordance with Council Framework Decision 2009/905/JHA) organizations actively pursuing forensic DNA analysis methods for the purpose of exchanging and disseminating information on forensic applications;
+- to bring together recognized (i.e ISO 17025/IEC accredited organizations in accordance with Council Framework Decision 2009/905/JHA) organizations actively pursuing forensic DNA analysis methods for the purpose of exchanging and disseminating information on forensic applications

 - to discuss, share and compare forensic DNA analytical methods, how to assess and report results, as well as protocols and research

 - to establish quality assurance guidelines and quality controls for European forensic DNA analysis

 - to co-operate with other recognized national and international organizations in developing European standards for forensic DNA analyses

 - to serve as a mechanism for the review and revision of European guidelines for forensic DNA analyses

-- to disseminate to the European forensic DNA community ENFSI guidelines, forensic research results, the provision of training and any other work of benefit to the European forensic DNA community
+- to disseminate to the European forensic DNA community ENFSI guidelines, forensic research results and any other work of benefit to the European forensic DNA community